How to Stay Productive While Working from Home

 1. Create a home office or dedicated workspace

 One way to keep your work and home lives separate is to create a dedicated workspace.
 Ideally, this space would be a permanent place for work in a separate room so that everyone in your household knows that if the door is closed, you’re working.
-If you do not have space for a home office, try to find a quiet and semiprivate area to set up a dedicated workstation.
+If you do not have space for a home office.
+Try to find a quiet and semiprivate area to set up a dedicated workstation.
 This is especially important if you share a house or apartment with a roommate, spouse or kids.

 2. Build a setup you love

 Do you love dual monitors?
 Do you have a comfortable chair you can sit in for long periods?
 Do you work best in a space with natural sunlight?
 Set yourself up for success by creating a workspace that you love and that helps you be productive.
 If possible, try to mimic your in-office setup to help you stay focused and in the right work mindset.
-The Muse, a popular professional development and employment search company, recently published a useful guide for designing a home office you’ll actually want to work in.
+The Muse, a popular professional development and employment search company.
+Recently published a useful guide for designing a home office you’ll actually want to work in.

 3. Set boundaries for people in your home

-Set ground rules and boundaries for others who live in your home about what they can and cannot do while you work.
-This is especially important for working parents with children at home.
-You probably remember the video that went viral in 2017 of Robert Kelly’s children interrupting an interview he was doing with the BBC.
-While a certain number of interruptions from children are inevitable, providing clear guidelines on where they can play, times during the day you will be available to interact with them and specific periods of time you must not be disturbed will help you work with fewer distractions.
+While a certain number of interruptions from children are inevitable.
+Providing clear guidelines on where they can play, times during the day you will be available to interact with them and specific periods of time you must not be disturbed will help you work with fewer distractions.
 Working parents may also find it helpful to create a simple red “stop” and green “go” sign system posted on their desk or office door to indicate if they are available or not.

 4. Silence notifications

 Research shows that the average smartphone user receives 46 notifications per day and checks their phone 58 times per day or more.
-Unless they’re directly related to work, you don’t need WhatsApp, iMessage, Facebook Messenger and other social media messaging platforms firing off while you’re working.
+Unless they’re directly related to work.
+You don’t need WhatsApp, iMessage, Facebook Messenger and other social media messaging platforms firing off while you’re working.
 During work hours, put your phone on silent or out of sight to focus solely on work.

 5. Get into a consistent routine

 One of the best ways to start working from home on the right foot and develop healthy work habits is to get into a routine and stick to it.
 Just like working in a traditional office, you should keep regular and consistent work hours.
-Set an alarm so you don’t oversleep, and decide what time you will start working every morning, when you will take lunch and when you will quit working for the day.
+Set an alarm so you don’t oversleep, and decide what time you will start working every morning.
+When you will take lunch and when you will quit working for the day.
 It may be hard at first, but over time your daily work-from-home routine will become a habit and help you focus on work during the day.

 Popular apps like Habit and Productive are also great tools for tracking goals and setting reminders until new habits become second nature.